seermer/HollowKnight_RL/README.md

 - [ ] Add code for additional functionalities (like saving buffer, model...)
   - [x] Saving model periodically
   - [x] Tensorboard logging
+  - [ ] Save/load random agent experiences
 - [ ] Improve the algorithm/model/implementation
   - [x] Spectral Normalization
   - [x] Huber Loss
-  - [ ] Double DQN
+  - [x] Double DQN
+  - [x] Dueling DQN

 Project inspired by https://github.com/ailec0623/DQN_HollowKnight <br>
-that is a very interesting project, and the author has already defeated Hornet with a trained agent.
-However, that project uses CE and windows API heavily, which I am less familiar with, so I decided to make one on my own.
+It is a very interesting project, and the author has already defeated Hornet with a trained agent.
+However, that project uses CE and Windows API heavily, which I am less familiar with, and I also want to practice with extensions on dqn, so I decided to write one from scratch on my own.

 _______________________________